 Our original plan was just to exchange a small amount, enough for breakfast and bus fare, and then convert most of our US dollars to HK dollars in Tsim Sha Tsui.
 Fortunately, we didn’t have to do that since we already had Octopus Cards and that was all we need to go to Tsim Sha Tsui.

-From the Airport to our Hotel in Tsim Sha Tsui
+From the Airport to Tsim Sha Tsui

 Tai San Guest House, our hotel, is located in Tsim Sha Tsui.
 To be exact, it is at 15th floor, Burlington House, 91-94 Nathan Road, Tsim Sha Tsui.
 It only takes a bus ride to get there from the airport.
 It was great that the rain subsided a little.